-The contractor, Morgan Sindall, handed over Crosslet House to West Dunbartonshire Health and Social Care Partnership in May 2017.
+The contractor for the Dumbarton Care Home, Morgan Sindall, handed over Crosslet House to West Dunbartonshire Health and Social Care Partnership in May 2017.
 This was shortly followed by the migration team managing the furnishing of Crosslet House in line with the design specification, and setup of all services and equipment.

 The migration of residents from Langcraigs, Dalreoch and Willox Park was completed successfully during June 2017, with the new day service being fully operational in early July 2017.
 The migration process was the largest organisational change undertaken to date within the Health and Social Care Partnership, affecting 70 residents, up to 50 day service users a day, and more than 150 staff.
 Given the scale of the operation, and the need to upskill the workforce, the process was completed successfully, with residents now enjoying their new home, day service users finding new ways of spending their days, and staff benefitting from a modern workplace with greatly improved facilities.